tonyhieu/college-notes/_posts/2022-09-26-econ20a-reading.md

 ## Chapter 2: Thinking Like an Economist

 ### 2-1: The Economist as Scientist

+<mark>Summary:</mark> Economists can act as a scientist in the sense that they create hypotheses in order to understand more about the field.
+They must make assumptions in order to form these hypotheses/conclusions.
+There are many models to represent an economy.
+There are two studies of economics: micro and macro.

 **The Scientific Method: Observation, Theory, and More Observation**
 - Newton first observed an apple fall, created a theory about gravity, and observed to see if his theory was correct; this method can be applied to economics